Rother Valley Country Park: Gulliver's Valley

 In February 2017, planning permission was granted for a new resort to be built alongside Rother Valley called "Gulliver's Valley".
-It will be operated by Gullivers theme parks, which operates Gulliver's Kingdom in Matlock Bath, Gulliver's Land in Milton Keynes and Gullivers World in Warrington.
+It is operated by Gullivers theme parks, which operates Gulliver's Kingdom in Matlock Bath, Gulliver's Land in Milton Keynes and Gullivers World in Warrington.
 The theme park will be aimed at families, and the resort will also include a water-park and accommodation in the form of glamping.
 Phase one of the attraction opened in 2020, which includes the main theme park.
-The site is set to be built in different phases throughout a ten–fifteen year project.
+The site is set to be built in different phases over a ten–to-fifteen year period.